JackSzwergold/Writing/memories/Atari 400 Bullshit 2.md

 When the weekend came, we headed to Herald Square on the D train and—as we were traveling—my father said we were going to *The Computer Center* first.
 “Why?”
 I asked.
 “Because your brother wants to see the place,” he said.

 I didn’t know what to make of it since my brother never really joined us on trips like this.
-But if Ben was showing up, he was showing up and that’s that.
+But if my brother was showing up, he was showing up and that’s that; he was—and still is—a stubborn pig and saying no to him only meant he would still show up but be more aggresive about it.

 So we headed to *The Computer Center* again and I immediately made a bee line straight to the rack that had *Baja Buggies* and stared at the packaging again.
 The price was still $29.99 but my desire to own it as no less.
 Only this time my brother Ben leaned in and asked me about it.